Amy Klobuchar: Everything you need to know about the 2020 presidential candidate

 Sen. Amy Klobuchar, D-Minn., formally entered the race for the Democratic presidential nomination on Feb.
-10 in a snow-covered Minneapolis, on the banks of the Mississippi River.
+10 during a snowstorm in Minneapolis, on the banks of the Mississippi River.

 Name: Amy Klobuchar